 Detailed mapping north of Colquipucro in 2012 resulted in the discovery of a new area called the "north zone" immediately northwest of the resource area.
-Surface channel sampling of highly fractured and oxidized sandstones.
-A contiguous 16 m section averaged just over 20 g/t Ag and a 22 m interval averaged just under 1,000 ppm lead.
+Surface channel sampling of highly fractured and oxidized sandstones yielded a contiguous 16 m section averaging just over 20 g/t Ag and a 22 m interval averaging just under 1,000 ppm lead.
 These are considered significant results as the surface outcrops would be leached and not reflecting the actual metal content at depth.